Puyallup Is A Bee City

 Why Become A Bee City?

-Crops in the Puyallup Valley such as berries, pumpkins, tomatoes and apples are produced in part with the natural pollination activity of bees.
+Crops in the Puyallup Valley such as berries, pumpkins, tomatoes, and apples are produced in part by the natural pollination activity of bees.
 By receiving a Bee City designation, Puyallup will help further a healthy and vibrant ecosystem and food supply system, which in turn will benefit our local and regional economies.
 The purpose of becoming a Bee City is to support and encourage bee and other pollinator-friendly habitat creation and enhancement on both public and private properties.
 A healthier pollinator population means a healthier ecosystem and community.
-Read more about Puyallup's commitment as a Bee City here.
+Read more about Puyallup's commitment as a Bee City.

 Every year Puyallup submits an Annual Bee City Report - read on to see what outreach and community events we have participated in this year!

 Researchers are seeking citizen scientists to help determine the regional populations of the nearly 30 species of bees in the Pacific Northwest.
-Individuals and groups are encouraged to participate - find out more here!
+Learn more about joining the PNW Bumble Bee Atlas on their website.
+Individuals and groups are encouraged to participate.